Join us for a weekend of fun and fellowship!

 *Respect and kindness towards others is essential at the workshop.
 Humility, love and service are guiding principles of Alcoholics Anonymous

-* We are sponsored by the 'Seeds of Hope' women's group of Alcoholics Anonymous, in Roanoke Virginia.
+* We are sponsored by the Hip Sober Chicks, Seeds of Hope, and Women's Only groups of Alcoholics Anonymous, in Roanoke Virginia.

 Copyright © 2025 Roanoke Women's Workshop - All Rights Reserved.